China

 • Paid by the employer; same monthly salary as earned during

-• The employer is obligated to continue to employ the employee until normal retirement age (or until the employee chooses voluntarily terminate employment).
+• The employer must continue to employ the employee until the employee reaches the normal retirement age (or until the employee chooses to terminate employment voluntarily).

 • Disability benefits after disability appraisal: